mguinea/mguinea.github.io/_posts/2020-03-30-laravel-with-docker-without-third-party-packages.markdown

 └── Dockerfile
 ```

 ### FAQ

 - Q: I have conflicts with container names if I have multiple projects.
 - A: This is because each service in `docker-compose.yml` must have an unique `container_name`

 - Q: How can I execute artisan commands?
 - A: You need to point the container, not directly in your machine.
-Use something like: `docker-compose exec app php artisan config:cache`
+Go to your `{project_root}` and type (for example): `docker-compose exec app php artisan config:cache`

+- Q: Can I use terminal directly?
+- A: Go to your `{project_root}` and type: `docker-compose exec --u user app bash` with this command you will be in the terminal of `app` container.